-Approach number one involves tackling the biggest tasks first and getting them out of the way.
-The idea is that by tackling them first you deal with the pressure and anxiety that builds up and prevents you from getting anything done—whether we’re talking about big or small tasks.
-Leo Babauta is a proponent of this method.
+The idea is that by tackling them first, you deal with the pressure and anxiety that builds up and prevents you from getting anything done—whether we’re talking about big or small tasks.
+Leo Babauta is a proponent of this Big Rocks method.

 If you believe in getting your email read and responded to, making phone calls and getting Google Reader zeroed before you dive into the high-yield work, you’re a proponent of this method.
-I suppose you could say GTD encourages this sort of method, since the methodology advises followers to tackle tasks that can be completed within two minutes, right there and then.
+I suppose you could say Getting Things Done (GTD) encourages this sort of method, since the methodology advises followers to tackle tasks that can be completed within two minutes, right there and then.

 But I’m not recommending my system of prioritization to you.
 I’m also not saying that mine is better than Leo’s Big Rocks method, and I’m not saying it’s better than the “if it can be done quickly, do it first” method either.

 The thing with prioritization is that knowing when to do what relies very much on you and the way you work.

 Some people need to get some small work done to find a sense of accomplishment and clarity that allows them to focus on and tackle bigger items.

 Others need to deal with the big tasks or they’ll get caught up in the busywork of the day and never move on, especially when that Google Reader count just refuses to get zeroed (personally, I recommend the Mark All As Read button—I use it most days!).

 I’m in between, because my own patterns can be all over the place.
 Some days I will be ready to rip into massive projects at 7AM.
 Other times I’ll feel the need to zero every inbox I have and clean up the papers on my desk before I can focus on anything serious.